 Plan Your Visit

 Any trip to Kenya with Extraordinary Journeys can include a stopover at the Orphans’ Nursery in Nairobi National Park.
 We offer three itineraries that already have a built-in visit: our 12-Day and 9-Day Fly-In Safari packages as well as our new 11-Night Kenya Conservation Safari.
-But, really, any adventure can be customized to meet your elephant-hugging-needs.
+But, really, any adventure can be customized.

 We also offer opportunities to spend time with elephants at other conservation-based camps across the continent.
 Let us know what you’re looking for and we can set you up with the elephant safari of your dreams.
 Call or email us to learn more!